History of Filipino nurses in the United States: Treatment and labor conditions

 While nurses are paid far higher in the U.S. than in the Philippines, they have nonetheless been subjected to exploitative practices.

 Filipino nurses have, at times, been targeted by aggressive recruiting campaigns that were often deceptive about what benefits they could offer.
 In the 1980s, the Filipina Nurses Organizing Project (FNOP) partnered with the Philippine Center for Immigrant Rights to pursue legal action against Philippine Overseas Employment Agency, which licensed recruiters who falsely promised nurses green cards and living accommodations.
-One in the U.S., the recruiters took heavy cuts of nurses' pay, confiscated their passports, and provided inadequate living space, sometimes assigning as many as eight nurses to a single studio apartment.
+Once in the U.S., the recruiters took heavy cuts of nurses' pay, confiscated their passports, and provided inadequate living space, sometimes assigning as many as eight nurses to a single studio apartment.
 The organizations were successful in having these dishonest recruiters stripped of their certification with the Filipino government.

 In the 1980s and 1990s, FNOP was key is lobbying for a number of labor protections for Filipino nurses, including hospital-sponsored H1-B visas, improved living conditions, and equal pay with nonimmigrant workers.

 In 2019, 200 Filipino nurses successfully sued a group of New York nursing homes for human trafficking.
 Nurses were lied to about working conditions, paid less than the amount stated in their contracts, and provided inadquate staff.